 How will the essays submitted for the NEF Scholastic Award be judged?

-The NEF Scholastic Award Committee will read essays with an eye for relevance to naturism, for excellence in presentation, for originality, for the topic's interest value, for accuracy of information provided, and for strength of argument.
+The NEF Scholastic Award Committee will read essays with an eye for relevance to naturism, for excellence in presentation, for originality, for the topic's interest value, for accuracy of information provided, for strength of argument, and for value of contribution to naturist research.
 All winning essays will be of a quality high enough for publication in Nude & Natural magazine.
-If no essays submitted are deemed by the NEF Scholastic Award Committee to merit the award, then no award will be given for that six-month period.
-All students submitting essays for the award will be informed of the results within six weeks of each deadline.
+If no essays submitted in a year are deemed by the NEF Scholastic Award Committee to merit the award, then no award will be given that year.
+Students submitting essays for the award will be informed of the results within six weeks of their submission.

-What else do students need to know if they are interested in submitting essays for the NEF Scholastic Award?
+What else do students need to know about submitting essays for the NEF Scholastic Award?

 The Naturist Education Foundation retains the non-exclusive right to publish all essays submitted for the NEF Scholastic Award.
-Recipients of the NEF Scholastic Award are responsible for any taxes they may accrue due to receiving the award.
+Recipients of the NEF Scholastic Award are responsible for any taxes they may accrue due to receiving the award, and will need to supply NEF with their social security number so that NEF may inform the IRS of the award's presentation.
 If you have specific questions not addressed here, please contact NEF at:

 NATURIST EDUCATION FOUNDATION

 FAX (512) 282-2503

 REV C: JANUARY 28, 2018.